OceanGPT/OceanGPT/mcp_server/README.md

 > Support **SSE** Transport Type, and please ensure that your LLM has access to **international** networks.

+You actually only need to complete just one following step:

 1. ***(Optional)* Test remote server by MCP Inspector**

 ```bash